webix-hub/docs/data/desktop/tabbar.md

 ##Showing and Hiding Options

 There's a possibility to hide and show tabs using Tabbar API.
-To apply this feature, make use of the showOption() and hideOption() methods correspondingly.
+To apply this feature, make use of the api/link/ui.tabbar_showoption.md and api/link/ui.tabbar_hideoption.md methods correspondingly.
 Both methods take the view id as a parameter.

 For example, you can hide a form view placed into one of the tabs: